HOMEBLOGINQUIRYSEARCH

 • Doctors may treat early-caught tongue cancer with partial removal of the tongue, known as partial glossectomy.
 More advanced tongue cancer may require a total reduction of the language (total glossectomy).
 Surgery may also remove lymph nodes in the neck affected by cancer.

 • Radiation therapy uses high-energy beams to kill cancer cells.
-Radiation therapy can be used before or after surgery, and doctors may use it in combination with chemotherapy.
+Doctors can use radiation therapy before or after surgery and may combine it with chemotherapy.

 • Chemotherapy is a treatment that uses drugs to kill cancer cells.
 Doctors can administer chemotherapy intravenously or orally, and they often use it in combination with radiation therapy.